glennquah/ConnectCard/README.md

 ### Card Editing

-Users have the ability to edit their card information and add and delete new cards.
+Users have the ability to edit their card information, add and delete new cards.

 ### Home Page